luomus/finbif/docs/reference/variables.md

 - `dataGeneralizations` Character.
 What level of restriction has been applied to the record.

-- `informationWithheld` List.
-List of reasons restriction has been applied.
+- `informationWithheld` Character.
+Description of information about a record that is not public available but may accessed on request.

 ## Data quality